Edge mappings of graphs: Ramsey type parameters: Abstract

 \section{Abstract}

-In this paper, we address problems related to parameters concerning edge mappings of graphs.
-Inspired by Ramsey's Theorem, the quantity $m(G, H)$ is defined to be the minimum number $n$ such that for every $f: E(K_n) \rightarrow E(K_n)$ either there is a fixed copy of $G$ with $f ( e) = e$ for all $e\in E(G)$, or a free copy of $H$ with $f( e) \notin E(H)$ for all $e\in E(H)$.
-We extend many old results from the 80's as well as proving many new results.
-We also consider several new interesting parameters with the same spirit.
+In this paper, we launch a systematic study of parameters concerning edge mappings of graphs.
+Inspired by Ramsey's theorem, the quantity $m(G,H)$ is defined to be the smallest integer $n$ such that for every $f:E(K_n)\rightarrow E(K_n)$ either there is an $f$-fixed copy of $G$ with $f(e)=e$ for all $e\in E(G)$, or an $f$-free copy of $H$ with $f(e)\notin E(H)$ for all $e\in E(H)$.
+Incorporating new ideas, we extend many old results from the 1980s and prove many new exact results, mostly concerning $m(T,K_r)$, where $T$ is a tree, and $m(G,K_{1,r})$.
+We also study further related parameters, most of them introduced in the 1980s, and obtain substantial progress regarding these parameters.